-May 30, 2019 Evaluator name: Date: (Please Print) This exercise is being conducted in real-time with resources available at the time.
-Even if time allowed, there would, in all probability, not be sufficient resources to establish a formal EOC.
-However, Incident Command and some type of Field Command Post would be essential in managing this event.
-With that in mind, and in an effort to achieve listed Exercise Objectives and Core Capabilities, did the participants/organizations: Clearly establish incident command and/or unified command in the early stages of the event Clearly communicate the command structure and update if/when appropriate Clearly establish triage, treatment, and transport divisions as necessary for management of patient Communicate effectively with other emergency responders Demonstrate a general understanding of the basic principles of NIMS/ICS Know who was in charge and when Notify SEMA and/or request IST or other support Call for additional local resources (including air)
+Evaluator name:Date:Date: (Please Print) This exercise is being conducted in real-time with resources available at the time.
+Even if time allowed, there would, in all probability, not be sufficient resources to establish a formal EOC However, Incident Command and some type of Field Command Post would be essential in managing this event.
+With that in mind, and in an effort to achieve listed Exercise Objectives and Core Capabilities, did the participants/organizations: Clearly establish incident command and/or unified command in the early stages of the event Clearly communicate the command structure and update if/when appropriate Clearly establish triage, treatment, and transport divisions as necessary for management of patient Communicate effectively with other emergency responders Demonstrate a general understanding of the basis principles of NIMS/ICS Demonstrate a general understanding of the basic principles of NIMS/ICS Know who was in charge and when Know who was in charge and when Send out all crew notification for ACAD staff to respond Request regional mutual aid (what and how) Provide appropriate initial triage of patients